Why New Gold Inc. (NGD)’s Most Recent Report Reveals Some Hints About Its Future

-New Gold Inc. (AMEX:NGD) went up by 0.58% from its latest closing price compared to the recent 1-year high of $2.28.
-The company’s stock price has collected -3.87% of loss in the last five trading sessions.
+New Gold Inc. (AMEX:NGD) went up by 1.64% from its latest closing price compared to the recent 1-year high of $2.28.
+The company’s stock price has collected 2.20% of gains in the last five trading sessions.
 Press Release reported on 11/23/20 that New Gold Announces Partial Redemption of Outstanding 6.375% Senior Notes

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.